aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

 ## Deployment Validation

-To verify a successful deployment of this guidance, open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console, and verify the status of the stack infrastructure stack is `CREATE_COMPLETE`.
+To verify a successful deployment of this guidance, open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console, and verify that the status of the stack named `VisualSearchStack` is `CREATE_COMPLETE`.

 ## Running the Guidance